maxgooose/peerly-app/docs/TEAM_QUICK_START.md

 - ✅ **Environment Configured** - All credentials set up

 ## Important Notes:
-- ✅ `.env.local` is already in `.gitignore` (secrets are safe)
+- ✅ `.env` files are already in `.gitignore` (secrets are safe)
-- ✅ All Supabase client code is ready in `lib/supabase.ts`
+- ✅ All Supabase client code is ready in `src/services/supabase.ts`
 - ✅ Database schema is applied and working
-- ✅ Team can start building immediately
+- ✅ Team can start building immediately with any framework

 ## Next Steps:
-1. Start your React Native/Expo project
+1. Choose your framework (React Native/Expo, Next.js, etc.)
-2. Import `supabase` from `./lib/supabase.ts`
+2. Import `supabase` from `./src/services/supabase.ts`
 3. Begin building your app components!

 ---
 **Project**: Peerly Study Partner App
 **Supabase Project**: sebscmgcuosemsztmsoq
-**Status**: Ready for development 🚀
+**Status**: Ready for initial setup 🚀